Lymah123/100-days-of-code/daily-journal.md

 Today,what I did on my personal project, was that I spent 2 hours on FreeCodeCamp React course.
 I worked on the tasks given to me by my team member for an Hackathon.
 So, today, I started working on the Login and Register route for what we're building.

+Day 4: 28/11/24

+Today, I setup the login page for my app.
+I handled the backend authentication as well.
+I read up on tailwindcss.